 Sultry and sapphic.
 More of this, please. - “I want to be your girlfriend.” – girl in red

-The queer yearning anthem we’ll never stop loving. - “Let Me Love ”You”—Mario
+The song is a queer yearning anthem that we will always cherish. - “Let Me Love ”You”—Mario

-An ‘00s throwback and a romantic plea in one. - “One Of Your Girls” – Troye Sivan
+“Let Me Love You” by Mario is both a throwback to the ’00s and a romantic plea. - “One Of Your Girls” – Troye Sivan

 Crushing hard never sounded so fun.

-→ Curious about the science of crushes?
+Are you curious about the science behind crushes?
 Read our cheeky how-to-flirt guide.

 Final chorus: When love takes centre stage